 About

-In a world where the cultural norm is for more interaction electronically it is increasingly important to have at least basic Information Technology skills and equipment.
+In a world where the cultural norm is for more interaction electronically it is increasingly important to have ready access to a computer.

 Education is now dependent on computers, job-hunters without computer skills and access are at a disadvantage.
 Effective Access to Government and private sector services increaingly requires digital tools.